robertsdotpm/p2pd/docs/source/general/queues.rst

 If you want to use the push / pull APIs there are some details you might find useful.
 In order to support these APIs the software must be able to save messages.
-It does this using queues.
+It does this by using queues.
-Each queue may be indexed by a message regex and a optional tuple for a reply address.
+Each queue may be indexed by a message regex and an optional tuple for a reply address.

 These queues only exist when a subscription is made. **By default P2PD